Bikachu/Credit-card-management-system-Hadoop-Sqoop/README.md

              CDW_SAPP_BRANCH;
              CDW_SAPP_CUSTOMER;
              CDW_SAPP_CREDITCARD;
- The database source file is not provided due to privacy According to the mapping document, a forth  " table " is created based on the CDW_SAPP_CREDITCARD table.
+ The database source file is not provided due to privacy.

+ According to the mapping document, a forth  " table " is created based on the CDW_SAPP_CREDITCARD table.

  2. Sqoop import the data from MYSQL to HDFS and stores the data as textfiles.